India's largest copper smelter ignites toxic debate

 Sulphur dioxide emissions can cause acid rain, although the impact on weather patterns is more complex, scientists say.
 U.S. advocacy group the Environmental Law Alliance Worldwide in 2010 said a soil sample taken from outside Dharmaraj’s house contained arsenic levels ten times that considered safe in Britain, as well as high quantities of toxins such as cadmium.

-In the courtyard of Dharmaraj’s house, his neighbor M. Mariammal argued in favor of the plant - where her son, a graduate, works as a supervisor.
+In the courtyard of Dharmaraj’s house, his neighbour M. Mariammal argued in favour of the plant - where her son, a graduate, works as a supervisor.
 She does, however, now buy bottled water because of concerns that wells may have been polluted, but said it was a price worth paying.

 “I wouldn’t have money to buy either water or rice if my son didn’t have that job,” she said.